katrinleinweber/Git-for-bio-scientists/README.md

 > - Git = the software itself, accessible only through **c**ommand **l**ine **i**nterface
 > - Git client (like GitHub for Windows) = **g**raphical **u**ser **i**nterface presents Git's functions nicely in buttons etc.
-> - Git hosting service = remote copy of repos, plus discussions, wiki, auto-publishing etc.
+> - Git hosting service = remote copy of repos to which local repo copies are sync'ed/pushed; can have discussion area, wiki, auto-publishing etc.

 ### Questions?